Skip to content

 Documents

 A Document represents a file or text you upload to a knowledge base.
-Once uploaded, the RAG API automatically processes it through the ingestion pipeline: parse, chunk, embed, and index.
+Once uploaded, Ragex automatically processes it through the ingestion pipeline: parse, chunk, embed, and index.

-These files are sent to an external parser that extracts structured text, preserving layout, tables, and headings.
+These files are processed through an advanced AI parser that extracts structured text, preserving layout, tables, and headings.
+Pages are counted from the actual page count after processing.

 ExtensionFormat